 To promote club activities and events that are centered around LGBTQ+ activism, support groups, social activities, tolerance and education.
 We invite LGBTQ+ students and allies to join us.

-Spring 2025 Meetings
+Fall 2025 Meetings

-Join us on Tuesdays from 12:30 – 1:30pm in the Pride Center (J-2).
+Join us on Tuesdays at 12:30 in the Pride Center (J-2).

 To promote the study and provide hands-on experience in the field of robotics by designing and building functional robots.
 Our main focus will be on participating in robot competitions and educating our members in all of the underlying technologies.